Skip to main content

 Scrum is one of the many methodologies that fall under the agile umbrella.

-What Are Scrum Events?
+What Are Scrum Ceremonies?

-If they’re not managed appropriately, however, they can overwhelm calendars and drown out the value they are intended to provide.
+If they’re not managed appropriately, they can overwhelm calendars and drown out the value they are intended to provide.
+That said, Scrum itself, like the Scrum ceremonies, is intentionally lightweight and simple.

 Learn more in our video guide: